edap/ofxPhyllotaxis/README.md

 ofVec3f apple(const int i, const float angleInRadians, const float spread, const int total)
 ```

-The parameter `total` passed as last argument to the method call indicates the total number of the element in the collection.
+The parameter `total` indicates the total number of the element in the collection.